-At nearly two-minutes long, this is a lengthy product demo video.
-But it packs a powerful punch with text-based benefits and features, and a walk-through of the product interface.
+At nearly two minutes long, this product demo packs a powerful punch with visuals of SurveyMonkey’s benefits and features as well as a walk-through of the product interface.

 Is there anything harder to sell on the internet than meditation?
 Headspace makes it seem easy with their modern, relatable animated product demo video.

-This glossy product video introduces the new iPhone XR by showing what it can do.
-Simple text alerts the viewer to the features this new phone possesses (e.g., “liquid retina,” “face ID,” and “water resistant”), and the benefits are communicated through the vivid visuals.
+This glossy product video introduces the new iPhone 12 by showing what it can do.
+Simple text alerts the viewer to the features and capabilities through vivid visuals.

 The goal of this product demo is to wow rather than educate, and that’s exactly what it does.